-Snoozies slipper socks – I recently got three pairs of Snoozies because my feet are always cold, and I totally and completely love them.
+Snoozies slipper socks – I got three pairs of Snoozies in 2017 because my feet are always cold, and I totally and completely love them.
 You can’t go wrong with these if your girl likes to wear slippers or socks.
 The ones I’ve pictured are the pair Grace calls my ruby slippers because they’re my favorite, but really, they are all warm and soft and comfy and amazing.

 A small but chic purse – As our girls grow up and start to get their periods, they will most likely need to start carrying a purse for necessary supplies (and probably the money they’re amassing if they’re anything like Grace).
 These super cute Vera Bradley bags are small enough to work for our girls but big enough for the essentials.
 If I didn’t carry a duffel bag around (okay, kidding, but almost), I would want one of these, too.

 Bearpaw boots – Grace and I both have Bearpaw boots for the winter, and we both LOVE them.
 She has natural tan, and I have black and dark red.
 They’re our go-to shoes now, for every occasion from church to our afternoon walks.
 They are warm but not sweaty being made of natural wool inside, and they are very durable.
 The pair she had last year still look brand new despite being worn almost every day of the winter.

 A real jewelry box – Our girls are starting to collect more jewelry, and they need a place to store it and keep it organized.
 I think this box is pretty and functional and would be a great starter piece that would hold lots of items for years to come.